charleennewland/blog/operational_excellence_pt2.md

 </p>

 We have now examined both continuous improvement and operational excellence.
 Continuous improvement focuses on the use of tools or a collection of tools and concepts (lean, total quality management, six sigma, and just in time) to eliminate waste and decrease non-value added activities on a continuous basis.
 Operational excellence, in contrast to continuous improvement, integrates improvement concepts into company's culture.

+In my next blog post we will get into operational excellence the maturity model that I created.

 [1] A Comprehensive Definition for ‘Operational Excellence [2] Aguilera, J. T., & Ruíz, N. L. T. (2019, March).
 Operational excellence: Concept review and meaning restructuration.
 In Proceedings of the International Conference on Industrial Engineering and Operations Management (pp. 678-688).
 IEOM Society.